saniaahmad6/compiler_design_lab/README.md

 - WAP to implement a MEALY MACHINE, where the program generates an output corresponding to an input string given through the console.

+**P4: _NFA to DFA_**
+- WAP to implement the conversion of NFA to a corresponding DFA.
+The NFA must be given through a separate file.